enyolka/enyolka/README.md

 ### Hi, I'm Emilia 👋

-I am the third year student of Computer Science, who is passionate about gaining new knowledge and developing myself to become front-end developer.
+I am the third year student of Computer Science, I'm passionate about gaining new knowledge and developing myself to become front-end developer.
 In future I would like to progress towards becoming a full-stack developer.

  <!--
 **enyolka/enyolka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.